fiorix/freegeoip/README.md

 If the server is listening on unix sockets, use *nc* to test:

 	echo -ne 'GET /json/ HTTP/1.0\r\nX-Real-IP: pwnz\r\n\r\n' | nc -U /tmp/freegeoip

+To receive asn information add ?asn=true to the url

 Command line
 ------------